ably/specification/specifications/features.md

 setOptions(options: ChannelOptions) =\> io // RSL7 - note asynchronous return value for\
 // compatibility with RealtimeChannel#setOptions; not required for REST-only libraries

-// Only on platforms that support receiving notifications:\
+// Only on platforms that support receiving push notifications:\
 push: PushChannel // RSH7

 class RealtimeChannel: // RTL\*\